stonepros/stone/doc/rbd/rbd-openstack.rst

             |          OSDs          | |        Monitors        |
             +------------------------+ +------------------------+

-.. important:: To use Ceph Block Devices with OpenStack, you must have access to a running Ceph Storage Cluster.
+.. important:: To use Stone Block Devices with OpenStack, you must have access to a running Stone Storage Cluster.

-Three parts of OpenStack integrate with Ceph's block devices:
+Three parts of OpenStack integrate with Stone's block devices:

 - **Images**: OpenStack Glance manages images for VMs.
 Images are immutable.
   OpenStack treats images as binary blobs and downloads them accordingly.